17 Best Bean to Cup Coffee Machines of 2022

 My Observations:

-At the time of writing at least, this is one of the very latest bean to cup coffee machines from DeLonghi.
-It’s entry to mid-range in terms of price, and it’s rather an impressive little machine, on paper at least.
+At the time of writing at least, this is one of the extremely latest bean to cup coffee machines from DeLonghi.
+It’s entry to mid-range in terms of price, and it’s quite an impressive little machine, on paper at least.

 The reason I say “with this version” for a few of the features, is that there are a few different versions of this machine, the cheaper Evo 292.33 version for example has a steam wand instead of the one touch carafe, and that one doesn’t have the one touch milk drinks.

-It’s a new machine so early days regarding reviews, however the only genuine gripes I’m hearing so far is that the instruction manual isn’t wonderful and you’re perfect jumping on YouTube for video setup guides.
-Likewise, a few people have pointed out that the milk is a bit on the cool side.
+It’s a new machine so early days regarding reviews, but the only real gripes I’m hearing so far is that the instruction manual isn’t fantastic and you’re perfect jumping on YouTube for video setup guides.
+Likewise, a few people have explained that the milk is a little bit on the cool side.

 Check Price – Amazon UK Check Price – Currys